Crews respond to fire at Biker Rags on Kingston Pike

-KNOXVILLE, Tenn.
-(WVLT) — Rural Metro Firefighters responded to 10557 Kingston Pike Monday afternoon, where a fire had started at a store called Biker Rags.
+Rural Metro Firefighters responded to 10557 Kingston Pike Monday afternoon, where a fire had started at a store called Biker Rags.

 Officials at the scene told WVLT News the fire appeared to have been caused by fresh asphalt laid up against a column outside the store.